Biography

 Currently, Helidah is working on turning her PhD dissertation into a book manuscript entitled Strange Fish: The U.K. Government and Media’s Industrialization of Black Death at Sea.
-She is also conceptualizing a related exhibition called Being Affected: Emotions that Engineer Black Death.
+She is also conceptualising a related exhibition called Being Affected: Emotions that Engineer Black Death.

 She has over 15 years of professional experience in migration and development practice, including working across Africa and East Asia as a Social Development Specialist for the World Bank, as a Senior Policy Researcher for the Government of South Africa (The Presidency & Economic Ministry) and a Researcher at the International Crisis Group (U.N.
 Advocacy office in New York).

-Helidah holds a Ph.D. in Public and Urban Policy (Migration Policy) from The New School in New York and an MS in Global Affairs (Conflict Prevention and International Development) from New York University.
+Helidah holds a PhD in Public and Urban Policy (Migration Policy) from The New School in New York and an MS in Global Affairs (Conflict Prevention and International Development) from New York University.
 She was previously a Visiting Research Fellow at Oxford University’s Refugee Studies Centre.

-Ogude-Chambert, H. (2023) What our Waters Remember: On Wasted Bodies as Strange Fish.
-University of Oxford, Border Criminologies Blog
+Ogude-Chambert, H. (2023) What our Waters Remember: On Wasted Bodies as Strange Fish, University of Oxford, Border Criminologies Blog

 Ogude-Chambert, H. (2022) The U.K. and Migrant Men from the Global South, Africa is a Country